Sept. 30, 2025 - Freedomain Radio - Stefan Molyneux

 And by being away from the church and being embedded in the natural world, they're dead.

-And you said your father's very very distant, right?
+And you said your father's very, very distant, right?

 Yes, yes.

-And you said that your father I almost found like I'm like, but you said, like I don't mean that so you said your dad was sort of, you know, this sort of silent generation was very sort of old, mature, Distant, you know, very uh was it authoritarian?
+I always found like I'm like, yeah, but you said, like, I don't mean, so you said your dad was sort of, you know, this sort of silent generation was very sort of old, mature, distant, you know, very authoritarian.

-Was it like hyper.
+Was it like hyper?

 Exactly.